Dismay as clearance store to close its doors next month

 Next Clearance in Mendalgief Retail Park, Newport, will close at the end of July, according to a manager at the store.

-Staff have not been told the exact date or owhen the store will close orwhether or not they will still work for the clothing chain.
+Staff have not been told the exact date or when the store will close or whether or not they will still work for the clothing chain.

 Rebecca Hemsley, who lives in the south of England, visits the store when she comes to stay with family in Newport.